UCLA’s Johnny Juzang dreamed of something like this, but not this

 All those points came with Juzang missing parts of two games with an ankle injury and the entire overtime against Alabama in a regional semifinal after having fouled out.

-“It’s pretty surreal to be in the Final Four now,” Juzang told The Times by telephone Wednesday, having led the Bruins to their deepest NCAA tournament run since 2008, “after I had written that down so many years ago.”
+"It's pretty surreal to be in the Final Four now," Juzang told The Los Angeles Times by telephone Wednesday, having led the Bruins to their deepest NCAA Tournament run since 2008, "after I had written that down so many years ago."

 Being a breakout star on college basketball's biggest stage has its privileges.
 UCLA legend Reggie Miller tweeted video footage of Juzang hugging teammate Cody Riley after Juzang scored 28 points during an upset of the top-seeded Wolverines.
 Cleveland Cavaliers forward Kevin Love, a member of the Bruins' 2008 Final Four team, tweeted his admiration.